 The composite image might be the best one to use.
 The first link contains the SST's that were taken with just one pass of the satellite at a specific time.
 It can be incomplete.
 The second link takes all the images that were taken that day, usually around 9, and averages them together.
 It is probably a more complete picture that way.

-The images are a bit pixelated, so other sites might have more refined imagery available.
 A variety of imagery exists, such as Contour Charts, Analyzed Fields, and the very helpful Anomaly Imagery, showing which areas have SSTs above or below normal.

 Institute for Marine Remote Sensing - University of South Florida